-We have over 75 years of operational experience while maintaining in-house construction crews that are needed to deliver the quality construction services we are known for on-time and on budget.
+We have over 75 years of operational experience while working to deliver the high-quality construction services we are known for.

-We proudly serve clients in the manufacturing and industrial, energy and power, ferrous and non-ferrous, oil and gas, and government markets, building on a proven track record for success.
+We proudly serve clients in the manufacturing and industrial, energy and power, oil and gas, and government markets, building on a proven track record for success.

-Click the button below for more information and to start your next commercial or industrial construction project with STEVENS.
+Click the button below for more information and to start your next construction project with STEVENS.

 Check out our other articles: